ecosensors/EcoBoard/examples/02_eeprom/README.md

 # EEPROM 74LC01

-In this simple example, you will see how to save and read some text into the EEPROM chip
+In this simple example, you will see how to save and read some text into the EEPROM chip.

 ## Libraries